FanDuel Promo Code

 In 2015, FanDuel is adding a new twist to their NBA championship by hosting the event at the Playboy Mansion.
 2019 sees the WFBBC head to Los Angeles and the Terranea Resort to take their shot at a $1, 500, 000 prize pool.
 With only 60 qualifiers every player has a realistic shot at taking down the $300k first prize!

 2018 was a monumental year for sports bettors, with individual states legalizing sports betting and beginning to take bets both online and at casinos.
-FanDuel Online Sportsbook entered the sports betting arena by partnering with Meadowlands Casino in New Jersey, launching on September 1st 2018.
-Pennsylvania, West Virginia, Delaware, Rhode Island, New Mexico and Mississippi have also legalized sports betting in the past year, opening many new doors for FanDuel and their loyal users.
+FanDuel Online Sportsbook entered the sportsbook online betting arena by partnering with Meadowlands Casino in New Jersey, launching on September 1st 2018.
+Pennsylvania, West Virginia, Delaware, Rhode Island, New Mexico, Indiana and Mississippi have also legalized sports betting in the past year, opening many new doors for FanDuel and their loyal users.

 So what do you think?
 Are you excited to play on FanDuel?